williamfgc/williamfgc.github.io/_posts/2020-07-22-first-project-julia-language.md

 - Learn about Julia's [GPU capabilities](https://github.com/JuliaGPU)
 - Learn about Julia's Machine Learning capabilities using [Flux](https://fluxml.ai/Flux.jl/stable/)

 Overall, I like what Julia offers for scientific computing.
 I'm looking forward to see Julia's evolution in the new decade.
 It's well designed and easy to grasp if you're coming from a numerical background (Fortran, Matlab, R).
 I find comparisons with Python a bit unfair.
 Python is a well-established general-purpose object-oriented dynamic language with a rich ecosystem for numerical capabilities that were later added into the language.
 It's still great that there are competing products for the kind of things I do.
 Would I migrate Python production code to Julia?
 Certainly not, there are associated costs and Python is a fine language.
 I think of Julia as being domain-specific with a still rapidly growing ecosystem.
 Would I use it for data analysis, simulations, or a quick prototype for number crunching applications?
 Certainly yes.
 Did I enjoy using Julia?
-Yes.
+Yes, it's a good addition to my portfolio of programming languages.

 # [Back to main page]({{ site.url }}/)